mever-team/FairBench/docs/reports.md

-This is only the lightweight version without any specifications, which suffices for assessment of any system - install extras are available to run out-of-the-box benchmarks for vision data or LLMs.
+This is only the lightweight version without any specifications, which suffices for assessment of any system - install extras are needed if you want run out-of-the-box benchmarks for vision data or LLMs.
 A typical workflow using the library will help you identify prospective fairness concerns to discuss with stakeholders.
 Decide which of the concerns matter after drawing a broad enough